shalman-khan/ros2_training_manipulation_2023/students_copy/moveit_exec_pkg/exercise_4_readme.md

 ![Folder_img](https://github.com/shalman-khan/ros2_training_manipulation_2023/blob/day1/students_copy/misc_files/ex4_folder_struc.png)

-For this exercise you will be provided with a logitech C270 camera 1)Restart your Virtual Machine
+### For this exercise you will be provided with a logitech C270 camera
+1) Restart your Virtual Machine
-2)Add Logitech C270 using settings->usb
+2) Add Logitech C270 using settings->usb

 ### Objective 1:  Write a client request funcion to get Aruco Marker Position